meisben/easyEEZYbotARM/README.md

 ## Introduction

-This code library provides function for the EEZYbotARM (Mk1, Mk2) to undertake:
+This code library provides functionality to control the EEZYbotARM (Mk1, Mk2) in 3-D space.
+Specifically its functionality includes:

 1. 3-D Forward kinematics
 2. 3-D Inverse kinematics